FSW 加拿大联邦技术移民67分评分标准·飞出国2019

 1. In a job listed in Skill Type 0 or Skill Levels A or B of the National Occupational Classification (NOC).

-2. And, with a valid work permit, or while authorized to work in Canada.
+2. And, with a valid work permit, or while authorized to work in Canada.10 Your spouse or common-law partner’s past work in Canada

-Your spouse or partner did at least 1 year of full-time work in Canada on a valid work permit or while authorized to work in Canada.
+Your spouse or partner did at least 1 year of full-time work in Canada on a valid work permit or while authorized to work in Canada.5 Arranged employment in Canada

-You earned points for having arranged employment.
+You earned points for having arranged employment.5 Relatives in Canada

 You, or your spouse or common-law partner, have a relative who is: